nepos/quenby/README.md

 ## Main widget control interface

-In the main widget, the channel provides the following interface.
+In the main widget, the channel provides the following interface through the `main` object.
 All other widgets do not have access to this channel for now.

 ### Function calls